acep-devops/tf-github/README.md

 - developers
 - bots

 Upon adding a user to the `terraform.tfvars.json` file under the correct team, an invite will automatically be sent for the user and they will be added to the corrisponding team.

 ### Adding a new user(s)

 Adding new user(s) to the organization should be done following these steps:

-:ordered
 1. Create a new branch
 2. Edit the `terraform.tfvars.json` file to include user(s) to existing teams
 3. Add changes to `CHANGELOG.md`